tgdwyer/tgdwyer.github.io/_chapters/typescript1.md

 ## Interfaces

-In typescript I can declare an ```interface``` which defines the set of properties and their types, that I expect to be available for certain objects.
+In TypeScript I can declare an ```interface``` which defines the set of properties and their types, that I expect to be available for certain objects.

 For example, when tallying scores at the end of semester, I will need to work with collections of students that have a name, assignment and exam marks.
 There might even be some special cases which require mark adjustments, the details of which I don't particularly care about but that I will need to be able to access, e.g. through a function particular to that student.
 The student objects would need to provide an interface that looks like this: